sandraschi/basic-memory/README.md

 - Keep everything local and under your control
 - Use familiar tools like Obsidian to view and edit notes
 - Build a personal knowledge base that grows over time
+- Create visual diagrams with Mermaid for better knowledge representation

 ## File Filtering